E-invoicing compliance and regulatory updates - Panama

 Panama uses a clearance model, and e-invoicing is mandatory.

-All taxpayers in Panama must comply with the e-invoicing requirements, except for exempt categories like small businesses below a revenue threshold, cash sales or special tax regimes.
+All taxpayers in Panama must comply with the e-invoicing requirements, except for exempt categories such as small businesses below a revenue threshold, cash sales or special tax regimes.

 As of 2024, most taxpayers are required to issue electronic invoices.